 How to elongate your mani with oily nail beds:

 As your natural nail beds have extra oils, this makes having a long lasting manicure a little difficult.
 We recommend you start by exfoliating your hands.
 This will remove any surface oils, then let your nail beds dry for 30 minutes before starting your nail preparation.
 Try to hold off on doing any household activities to avoid any oils resurfacing.
 Once your nail beds are completely dry, give your nails a good buff, then use a nail dehydrator or acetone to take out as much remaining moisture as possible from your nails.
 Make sure you get into all the little bends of your nails.
 Following this, use our Strong Hold Bond which will create a sticky surface on your natural nails to help the gel adhere to it better.
 For beginners with oily nails, we encourage you to only apply our One Step Gel on top of the strong hold bond, using very thin coats.
 This is the best way to elongate the life of your manicure with naturally oil nails.
-However, if your nails are also thin, then we recommend you use our optional base coat and optional top coat in your manicure.
+However, if your nails are also thin, then we recommend you use our 2in1 Base Coat & Extension Gel Adhesive and optional top coat in your manicure.
 Creating a thicker foundation will prevent your nails from chipping.